kaygusuzemre/kaygusuzemre/README.md

 - 👋 Hi, I’m @kaygusuzemre

-If you wanna develop any projects, We can do that together!
+If you wanna develop any projects, We can do it together!

 <!---
 kaygusuzemre/kaygusuzemre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.